mohamedelghetany/ResturantOrderFulfillment/README.md

 Note: `DEBUG` level is very verbose so setting log level to `DEBUG` will have negative effet on performance.

+## Reporting

+Currently Server reporting is limitted.
+We only have a thread that runs every X mins (default is 1 min) and will "report"* some stats.

+`GlobalStats` currenly has, `receivedOrdersCount`, `processedOrdersCount`, `discardedOrdersCount`, `dispatchedOrdersCount`, `failedToDispatchCount`

+`[GlobalStats-StatsReporter] common.GlobalStats$StatsReporter  - GlobalStats - # Received Orders: 132, # Processed Orders: 132, # Dispatched Orders: 132, # Discarded Orders: 0, # Failed Pickup 0`

+*"Report" in the current system means Log, but that can be changed to publish these KPIs to another service and setup alerting around it

 ## Changing Server Configuration

 Configuration is based on Java Properties file [config.properties](./Server/src/main/resources/config.properties)